IzanamiiDevv/mabiie/README.md

 A default (non-static) inner class is a class declared inside another class without the static keyword.

+### Purpose & Value
+- Used when the inner class needs access to the outer class’s instance members.
+- Commonly used in scenarios where a class is only relevant within another class.

 ### Example:
 ```java
 class Outer {